afadic/LookupTables/README.md

 # Proposed solutions
 Using precomputed data for a wide range of conditions and storing them in memory.
 One of the fastest ways to do this is implementing them in C which sets a good baseline benchmark for these purposes.
+Cubic splines are a good choice due to their C1 continuity property, needed for CFD simulations.
+This is why linear interpolants are not used, as their derivatives are not continuous.

 I compared two approaches:
 - Catmull-Rom splines (CRInterpolation): Similar to Hermite splines, but with finite difference approximated derivatives at the ends.
 This approach is a tradeoff at build time compared to Hermite splines as it doesn't require the function derivatives at each node.
 - Hermite splines: For a N-dimensional hermite spline, you need all the mixed partial derivatives.
 For N=3 you need 7, for N=4, 15 and for N=6 you need 63.
 For N dimensions you need 2^N-1 partial derivatives.
 This slows down significantly the building phase, but it is the most accurate approach.